IEIT-Yuan/Yuan-2.0/README-EN.md

 ---

-The use of the source code in this repository requires compliance with the open source license agreement **[Apache 2.0](https://github.com/baichuan-inc/Baichuan-7B/blob/main/LICENSE )**.
+The use of the source code in this repository requires compliance with the open source license agreement **[Apache 2.0](https://github.com/baichuan-inc/Baichuan-7B/blob/main/LICENSE)**.
 The Yuan2.0 model supports commercial use and does not require authorization.
-Please understand and comply with the **[Source 2.0 Model License Agreement](./LICENSE-YUAN)**.
-Do not use the open source model and code, as well as derivatives generated from open source projects, for any military purposes, for purposes that may cause harm to the country and society, or for any services that have not undergone security assessment and filing.
+Please understand and comply with the [《Yuan 2.0 Model License Agreement》](./LICENSE-YUAN).
+Do not use the open source model and code, as well as derivatives generated from open source projects, for any purposes that may cause harm to the country and society, or for any services that have not undergone security assessment and filing.
 Although we have taken measures to ensure the compliance and accuracy of the data during training, the model has a huge number of parameters and is affected by probability and randomness factors.
 We cannot guarantee the accuracy of the output content, and the model is easily misled by input instructions.
 This project does not assume any data security, public opinion risks, or any model misleading, abusing, spreading caused by open-source models and code Risks and responsibilities arising from improper utilization  **You will be solely responsible for the risks and consequences arising from the use, copying, distribution, and modification of the model in this open source project**